 As more detailed research is being carried out, it is believed that an extremely high percentage of people suffering with pain and/or lack of motion, may be having fascial problems.
 The majority of the research into fascia is being conducted on humans, but we can easily relay these findings to horses, dogs, or any mammal.
 It is certainly apparent in my Equine practice that horses suffer from very similar problems to humans, much of which is usually not considered, for example, headaches.
 Sadly most fascial problems are either misdiagnosed, or not diagnosed at all as it is very difficult to ‘see’ problems within the fascial system due to standard diagnostic testing, such as x-rays, MRI and CT scans not showing the fascia.

-Myofascial Release (we tend to call it MFR as it is much easier to say!) is a technique that engages the fascia at the restriction which is then held under soft, but firm pressure moving with the tissue as it releases.
+Myofascial Release (which is often referred to as MFR which people find easier!) is a technique that engages the fascia at the restriction which is then held under soft, but firm pressure, only moving with the tissue as it releases.
 MFR does not tear through tissue, but instead engages the fascia and follows its movement throughout the release; in effect, unwinding and untwisting the tissue which you can sometimes see very clearly as the body moves with the fascia.
 This release of fascia pressure in turn releases the muscles, nerves, and joints allowing them to move to their correct position.
-The body’s tissue is NEVER FORCED, so MFR can never injure – a therapist will just be facilitating the release so the fascia can return to its healthy state.
+The body’s tissue is NEVER FORCED, so MFR can never injure – a therapist will simply be facilitating the release so the fascia can return to its healthy state.

-The latest research tells us that a release of the fascia does not truly begin until at least 5 minutes of the gentle sustained pressure, so during a treatment I may stay in one place for quite a long period of time - this is normal and very much depends on how the body is responding - it isn't completely unheard of for me to remain in one position for the entire treatment as there are so many changes going on within the fascial network there has been no need to move and because the fascia is one continuous web, changes can be happening in other parts of the body as well!
+The latest research tells us that a release of the important components of the fascia for long lasting change, does not truly begin until at least 5 minutes of the gentle sustained pressure, so during a treatment I may stay in one place for quite a long period of time - this is normal and very much depends on how the body is responding - it isn't completely unheard of for me to remain in one position for the entire treatment as there are so many changes going on within the fascial network, there has been no need to move and because the fascia is one continuous web, changes can be happening in other parts of the body as well!
 Each patient is different and will respond in different ways, so there is no set rule for how a body will respond, but we allow it to do whatever it needs to and try not to question it.

 Can MFR really help me?